ornithogalum/graze/README.md

 ### 🎫 JIRA Integration
 - **List Assigned Tickets**: View all JIRA tickets assigned to you with real-time status updates
-- **Ticket Details**: See ticket summary, status, priority, and other key information
+- **Ticket Details**: See ticket summary, status, and other key information
 - **Direct Links**: Open tickets directly in JIRA from the plugin

 ### 🌿 Git Branch Management